Jordanadopo/StudentPerfClient/README.md

-# React Client for Student Performance Predcition
+# React Client for Student Performance Prediction

+The Backend code built in django-rest-framework is available [here](https://github.com/Jordanadopo/StudentPerfAPI).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).